 We offer BS, MS and Ph.D. degrees in both computer science and software engineering.
 We offer a broad range of courses in almost every area of computer science and software engineering at both the graduate and undergraduate levels.
 Despite a large number of students, we keep our class sizes small by offering multiple sections for a given course.
 Our faculty includes winners of the UT Chancellor’s Teaching Award and the UT Dallas Presidential Teaching Award.
 We offer courses in the evening to accommodate working professionals; we offer professional education courses for local industry, as well as executive-format MS degrees.
 In collaboration with the Electrical Engineering Department, we also offer BS, MS and Ph.D. degrees in Computer Engineering and Telecommunications Engineering.
 We have also teamed up with the Department of Mathematical Sciences in the School of Natural Sciences and Mathematics to offer a BS in Data Science degree.

 We maintain a very active research program, with more than $8.57 million in research expenditures in 2016-2017 and approximately $10 million in grants received during the last three years.
 This funding comes from federal agencies and from local high-tech companies, many of which work very closely with our faculty and students.
-Research in the department is focused on six broad areas: computer systems, cyber security, computer networking, software engineering, intelligent systems and theoretical computer science.
+Research in the department is focused on six broad areas: computer systems, cyber security, computer networking, software engineering, intelligent systems, and theoretical computer science.
 Our distinguished faculty and their Ph.D. students publish their research in top journals and present their results at leading conferences.
-Our research has also been in national and international spotlight in recent past.
+Our research has also been in the national and international spotlight in the recent past.
 Our faculty are also active as program and conference chairs and as journal editors and editorial board members.
-Our faculty and students have authored a number of software systems, and our faculty includes fifteen NSF CAREER Award winners and three Air Force Young Investigator Award winners.
+Our faculty and students have authored a number of software systems, and our faculty includes thirteen NSF CAREER Award winners and three Air Force Young Investigator Award winners.